 Economic Slope… Upwards

 Many large corporations have their headquarters for Canada in Calgary.
 Sales and organization of petroleum products and natural gas play the main role.
 Despite the diversification that has been pursued since the 1980s, Calgary’s economy is still heavily influenced by the gas and petroleum industries.
+This is reflected in the median income of CAD103.400.
 Companies such as BP, Canadian Natural Resources, EnCana, Imperial Oil, Pembina Pipeline, Petro-Canada, Shell, Suncor Energy, Precision Drilling and TC Energy are headquartered in Calgary.
 Scientific and research institutions and an increasingly differentiated service industry prepare an increasingly broad spectrum of economic sectors and professional fields.

 Property Investment: State of the Art

 Of the total GDP growth experienced in Canada, over 50% were a result of real estate.
 In Calgary, the boom in the oil industry provoked a construction boom.
 When what is under construction is completed, office space in Calgary will grow by about 16 percent to 5.8 million square meters.
 This points to rapidly growing vacancies and declining rents.
 In the graph below, you can see the typical choice in real estate for Calgary home-owners.
 The most popular type of housing in Calgary is a single-detached home with 5084 dwelling starts.
-This is 241% more than apartments at 2106
+This is 241% more than apartments at 2106.
+The median house price in Calgary is CAD415.000.

 - Single-Detached homes most popular